rehierl/node-tree-outliner/3-basic-design/3-4-0-last-nodes.md

 not have to exist.

-Note also the switch in perspective: "forwards" from the current sectioning node and "backwards" from an optional subsequent heading/marker node.
+Note also the switch in perspective: "forwards" from the current sectioning node and "backwards" from an optional subsequent end-marker node.

 ### exit an ancestor of a top-level node